Serbia Flag

 Footnotes to Transaction Costs Table

-The Real Estate Agent's fee, 3% of the purchase price, is generally paid by the buyer.
+The real estate agent´s fee is around 3% of the purchase price of the property and it is generally paid by the buyer.

 Registration fee: